kdave/btrfs-progs/Documentation/btrfs-scrub.rst

         -r
                 run in read-only mode, do not attempt to correct anything, can be run on a read-only filesystem

+                Note that a read-only scrub on a read-write filesystem can still cause writes into the filesystem due to some internal limitations.
+Only a read-only scrub on a read-only filesystem can avoid writes from scrub.
         -R
                 raw print mode, print full data instead of summary -f